shady-cj/dummy_api_builder/README.md

 - [x] Supports GET, POST, PUT and DELETE requests
 - [x] Generates random REST API endpoints
 - [x] Allows customization of endpoint paths
-- [x] Can generate string, number, date and enum parameters
+- [x] Can generate string, number, date data types
+- [x] Ability to create relationships such as foreign key
+- [x] Ability to add multiple primary key fields and other common constraints
 - [x] Generates sample JSON response bodies
-- [x] Option to save and load API definitionsea
+- [x] Option to save and load API definitions
 - [x] Integration with API tools
-- [x] Automated API testing
 - [x] Modeling of relationships between API resources
-- [x] Support for generating sample API code in multiple languages

 ### Why You Should Use DummyApi